 Put Identification Information on Your Child:

-It only takes a moment in a crowded airport or other unfamiliar place for your child to wander off or lose sight of you.
-In case your child gets separated from the family, it is important that each infant and young child has identifying information and contact numbers (including your cell number) in his or her clothing or pockets.
+It only takes a moment in a crowded airport or another unfamiliar place for your child to wander off or lose sight of you.
+In case your child gets separated from the family, it is important that they have identifying information and contact numbers (including your cell number) in his or her clothing or pockets.
 This information can also be pinned to them so it is easy to see.

 Precautions for Infants under Three Months Old:

 Take special precautions to protect your newborn’s immature immune system from illness.
-Be sure to wash your hands as often as possible—soap and water is the best method; however, you can use disinfectant hand gel as an alternative.
+Be sure to wash your hands as often as possible—soap and water is the best method.
+You can use disinfectant hand gel as an alternative.
 Don’t let strangers hold or touch your baby.